Unreleased

 [BREAKING] Some CLI arguments for individual input files are removed

-Due to changes in dataset format the following CLI arguments were removed:
+Due to changes in the dataset format the following CLI arguments were removed:

 --input-virus-properties